acend/helm-basics-training/content/labs/02.0/_index.en.md

 helm create mychart
 ```

-This template is already a valid and fully functional chart which deploys NGINX.
-Have a look now on the generated files and their content.
+The created chart is now in the `mychart` directory and already a valid and fully functional chart which deploys NGINX.
+Have a look at the generated files and their content.
 For an explanation of the files, visit the [Helm Developer Documentation](https://docs.helm.sh/developing_charts/#the-chart-file-structure).
 In a later Section you find all the information about Helm templates.

 {{% notice warning %}}